Training Camp

 Corporation

 This is a more complex business structure, but one that affords additional protections.
 There are two major types of corporations – C and S. A C-corp pays tax on its income plus a tax on whatever income you receive as an owner or employee.
-An S-corp doesn’t pay taxes in this manner as the profits from your operations are reported instead on your personal income.
+An S-corp, on the other hand, reports any business profits as income on your personal tax return.
 You’ll want to work with an attorney or CPA to discuss which is best.
 To form a corporation, you must file with the Secretary of State’s office and create a governance document, i.e., bylaws.
 There are other filing and management issues, including how stocks are handled and how directors are elected.
 Corporations must also keep minutes and records and file federal corporate tax returns with the IRS.
 The owner of a corporation is treated like an employee, which may offer additional tax and financial benefits as well as legal protections.

 Social Purpose Corporation